 As I stumbled along, I learned that a good computer will do spectacular things!
 From the experience I've even picked up a sermon illustration or two.
 One comes from basic computer technology.
-You see, without software or programs, a computer is useless.
+You see, without software , programs or apps, a computer is useless.
 Take away software's complex instructions, and even the most expensive computer is a useless collection of exotic electronic parts.

 We say World Evangelism Fund is for world evangelism.
 Our colorful posters say: "Missions!"
 That's why we've urged people to give in Thanksgiving (or Christmas in countries other than the U.S. and Canada) and Easter offerings.
 Our slogans sometimes lead people to assume that the World Mission office gets every penny of these big offerings.
-Forgetting that it began as "General" Budget, they express surprise -- even dismay -- that the World Mission Division does not get every World Evangelism Fund dollar.
+Forgetting that it began as "General" Budget, they express surprise -- even dismay -- that the Global Mision does not get every World Evangelism Fund dollar.

-Actually, each World Evangelism Fund dollar is divided among all the ministry areas of the General Church such as Sunday school, Nazarene Youth International, World Mission, Higher education, and USA/Canada missions.
-At Nazarene Headquarters, more than 200 people work in these ministry areas.
-World Evangelism Fund pays most of their salaries and funds most of their programs.
+Actually, each World Evangelism Fund dollar is divided among all the ministry areas of the global church such as Sunday school, Nazarene Youth International, World Mission, and higher education on all six world regions.
+At the Nazarene Global Ministry Center and in Regional Offices around the world, more than 200 people work in these ministry areas.
+World Evangelism Fund pays most of their salaries and funds most of those programs.

-The simplest way to explain where World Evangelism Fund dollars go is with an 80/20 formula.
-Of each World Evangelism Fund dollar, about 80 cents goes to missions.
-The remaining 20 cents is for other general church ministries and overall administration.
+The simplest way to explain where World Evangelism Fund dollars go was with an 80/20 formula.
+Of each World Evangelism Fund dollar, about 80 cents goes to world missions outreach.
+The remaining 20 cents is for other global church ministries and overall administration.
 In stark contrast to what happens in many nonprofit organizations, very little goes to actual fund-raising.

 Even costs labeled "administration" are sometimes misleading.
 Take the general superintendents, for example.
 They are part of the 20 percent administration.
 Still, Dr. William Greathouse preaching to 3,000 people in Port-au-Prince was probably more "evangelism" than I was on the days I spent double-checking Haitian district statistical reports before mailing them to Kansas City.
 Yet, for reporting purposes, I was considered "evangelism;' and Dr. Greathouse's support was labeled "administration"